zhengjie2002/tp/docs/DeveloperGuide.md

   would have already been performed by the UI component during parsing.
 - The command component interacts with the CaseFile component to manipulate case data as required by the command, and it uses the UI component to display results or error messages to the user.
-- The command component catches any error with command execution and throws appropriate exceptions to be handled by the UI component. (example of such errors include trying to edit a non-existent case)
+- The command component catches any errors with command execution and throws appropriate exceptions to be handled by the UI component. (example of such errors include trying to edit a non-existent case)

 #### Interaction Flow